A key resource in safeguarding the integrity of our wastewater

 Pretreatment services

-- Relocation to the District’s service area: Contact our pretreatment coordinator to get started on a solution that is beneficial to you and the environment.
+- Relocation to the District’s service area: Contact our pretreatment coordinator.

-- Planning for contaminated groundwater or other short-duration discharges: The District assesses local site wastewater quality on a case-by-case basis.
+- Planning for lightly contaminated groundwater discharges: The District assesses groundwater quality on a case-by-case basis.
 We can assist with excavation water, well development and purge water.
-We do not allow long-term, continuous discharge from these activities to the sanitary sewer system.
-Please complete the Non-Typical Wastewater Request to Discharge Form (NTRDF).

-- Existing industrial discharge permit holders: For questions about or changes to your facility’s approved wastewater discharge, contact the pretreatment coordinator.
+- Existing industrial wastewater permit holders: For questions about or changes to your facility’s approved wastewater discharge, contact the pretreatment coordinator.

 ATTENTION CONTRACTORS: Approval is required before discharging water from construction dewatering into the sanitary sewer.
-You must receive temporary discharge approval in advance of the project using our Non-Typical Wastewater Request to Discharge Form (NTRDF) form.
+You must receive temporary discharge approval in advance of the project using our Request to Discharge: Lightly Contaminated Groundwater form.

 Due to a higher volume of requests during construction season, please plan accordingly to submit the form at least TWO WEEKS prior to the start date of any discharge.